 Donté Stallworth was a productive NFL wide receiver

-Donté Stallworth, a former first-round draft pick, was never a Pro Bowl wide receiver.
+Donté Stallworth, a 2002 first-round draft pick, was never a Pro Bowl wide receiver.
 He was, however, still pretty productive throughout his career.
-This was especially the case in New Orleans throughout his first four seasons.
+This was especially true in New Orleans throughout his first four seasons.
 He was also a key player on the 2007 New England Patriots team that went 18-0 before losing in the Super Bowl.

 All in all, Stallworth played for six different teams in his career.
-He last played for the Patriots in 2012 but only played in one game that season.
-While he did have a good amount of success, people might remember him more for his one mistake.
+He last played for the Patriots in 2012 but only suited up in one game that season.
+While he did have a good amount of success, people might remember him more for his big mistake.